 In Montana, aid-in-dying was legalized by a decision of the state supreme court in 2009.

-In New Mexico a court decision legalized aid-in-dying in one county but this was overturned by an appeals court, and the case is likely to go to the state supreme court.
+In New Mexico several years ago, a court decision legalized aid-in-dying in one county but this was overturned by an appeals court.

 On June 9, 2016, the California End of Life Option Act went into effect, establishing the right to aid-in-dying in California.